 Louise commenced with the Bank in October 2018 as Chief People Officer after more than 20 years in senior human resources roles.
 At the Bank, Louise is responsible for lifting capability and building a performance culture to support Group growth and productivity.
 Louise has worked across and been responsible for all aspects of human resource functions including organisational development, talent acquisition and sourcing strategies, industrial relations and safety.
 A particular area of focus continues to be organisational culture, including risk culture and the way in which this impacts business outcomes.

-Louise holds a Bachelor of Business and is a lifelong human resources practitioner, with a deep passion for building organisational capability within a culture of performance and accountability, underpinned by shard common values.
-Louise is a member of the Carlton Football Club - People and Culture Sub Committee and is a member of the Swimming Victoria Nominations Committee.
+Louise holds a Bachelor of Business and is a lifelong human resources practitioner, with a deep passion for building organisational capability within a culture of performance and accountability, underpinned by shared common values.
+Louise is on the Board of RULE Prostrate Cancer and is a member of the Nominations Committee for Swimming Victoria.